johnchu2022/website/_pages/home.md

 subtitle: null
 title: Home
 ---
-#### W﻿elcome to my webpage
+Dear visitors,

-Dear visitors, I am relocating the website host service.
+I am relocating the website host service.
 I expect to complete the transformation by the end of November 2023.
+I am also excited to introduce a new research portfolio.
 Thank you and please visit again.
+See you soon, ...

+#### W﻿elcome to my webpage

 John Chu is an academic economist affiliated with Monash University.
 His current research interests cover topics linking household finance, banking, and corporate liquidity management.